 Remember when Charlotte the Great and I made Cake Pops?
-Oh, was it treacherous.
-It took us all day and they were no where near the pretty of those on covers of books.
+Oh, was it treacherous!
+It took us all day, and they were nowhere near the pretty of those on covers of books.
 I threw in the towel and called it good.
-I’d experienced cake pops and they weren’t for me, until 175 Best Babycakes Cake Pops Maker Recipes arrived at my doorstep.
-Suddenly the world of cake pops seemed more my style…no gobs of frosting added to a cake crumbed to smithereens!
+I’d experienced cake pops, and they weren’t for me until 175 Best Babycakes Cake Pops Maker Recipes arrived at my doorstep.
+Suddenly the world of cake pops seemed more my style…no gobs of frosting added to a cake crumbled to smithereens!
 No messy hands and the texture being too much!
 True to life cake balls made from scratch and delicious.

 This book has changed everything.
 The recipes are super easy.
-So much in fact that I find myself wanting to try them all.
-I can’t believe how few ingredients each recipe requires and the instructions are simple.
-It’s not just cake it’s Brownie Pops, Beignets, Red Velvet Cake Pops, Jalapeno Cheese Pocket Bread, Peach Cobbler Balls, Apple Pie Donuts, Lemon Blueberry Ebelskivers, and Buffalo Chicken Balls There’s even gluten-free and vegan sections to even those with special dietary needs can celebrate!
+So much, I find myself wanting to try them all.
+I can’t believe how few ingredients each recipe requires, and the instructions are simple.
+It’s not just cake.
+It’s Brownie Pops, Beignets, Red Velvet Cake Pops, Jalapeno Cheese Pocket Bread, Peach Cobbler Balls, Apple Pie Donuts, Lemon Blueberry Ebelskivers, and Buffalo Chicken Balls.
+There are even gluten-free and vegan sections, so even those with special dietary needs can celebrate!

 Welcome Spring Cake Pops

 Excerpted from 175 Best Cake Pops Recipes by Kathy Moore and Roxanne Wyss © 2012 Robert Rose Inc. www.robertrose.ca Reprinted with permission.
 All rights reserved.

 Welcome spring in grand style.
 Whatever the event — a shower, a garden party, Easter dinner — this centerpiece of cheerful bluebirds will set the scene for spring

 1 bag each, candy melts in blue, green and dark chocolate

 1 pastry bag or squeeze bottle, fitted with a fine tip